skynetindia/skynet-ada/README.md

-# Skynet-ADA
+# skynet-ada
-`Skynet-ADA` extension provide ADA features in aimeos through which customer will be able to use ada features within their application
+`skynet-ada` extension provide ADA features in aimeos through which customer will be able to use ada features within their application

 ### Setup

-To Install this use `composer require skynetindia/Skynet-ADA`
+To Install this use `composer require skynetindia/skynet-ada`

 Please make sure you execute the Aimeos database setup script which will create all the necessary tables: